Home Lost & Found Community Cats

 If you have cats on your property who don't have someone caring for them, you may consider taking steps to manage their influence.

-Before taking any action, ask around!
-You may have one (or many) neighbors caring for the cats.
+Before taking any action, ask around - you may have one (or many) neighbors caring for the cats.
 This will ensure you don't make unnecessary calls to animal control or trap a cat being cared for by your neighbor.
-If the cats are a nuisance, have a conversation with your neighbor about managing their problematic behavior.
+If the cats are a nuisance, have a conversation with your neighbor about managing their unwanted behavior.

 HSSW has limited capacity to provide spay/neuter services to unowned cats in our community.
 If you need assistance with spaying or neutering a feral or community cat, contact the Feral Cat Coalition of Oregon.
 Their services are for feral, stray, and barn cats and are donation-based.
 They serve Oregon and Southwest Washington.